-Life at KJ Somaiya - Founded in 1959 by the late Shri K.J Somaiya, the Somaiya Vidyavihar Complex encompasses 34 institutions.
-KJ Somaiya Institute of Management Studies & Research is the management school responsible for offering the PGDM, Doctoral and Research programmes.
-With its existence for over three decades, KJ Somaiya is re-inventing and re-defining a new growth pavement for itself.
-At the institute, the course curricula are designed and developed in such a way to initiate students to learn not only learn inside the classroom but through live case examples, case studies, on-the-field experiential learning and simulation activities/ games to name a few.
+Life at KJ Somaiya - Founded by the late Shri K.J Somaiya, in 1959, the Somaiya Vidyavihar Complex encompasses 34 institutions.
+KJ Somaiya Institute of Management Studies & Research is a top B-school that offers PGDM course, Doctoral and Research programmes to the management degree aspirants.
+With its existence for over three decades, KJ Somaiya has re-invented and re-defined a new growth pavement for itself.
+The B-school has designed and developed course curricula with an aim to initiate learning not only inside the classroom but outside as well.
+Through live case examples, case studies, on-the-field experiential learning and simulation activities/ games to name a few, each innovative method has been put in place to ensure experiential learning for the students.

-KJ Somaiya may not have the ‘IIM’ tag but that doesn’t overshadow the fact that this institute over the years has gained a strong foothold in the management field.
-It is among the top B-schools in the country that each year attracts MBA aspirants to its ecosystem.
+KJ Somaiya may not have the ‘IIM’ tag but that doesn’t overshadow the reputation which the B-school has earned over the years.
+It has gained a strong foothold in the field of management .
+Today, it is look upon as one of the top B-schools in the country that each year attract MBA aspirants to its ecosystem.

 If you are an aspirant who is keen on joining the B-school madness and are curious to peek inside the campus life at KJ Somaiya, this is your one-stop destination.